jefking/King.Service.ServiceBus/README.md

-# Task scheduling for Azure and Windows Servers: Service Bus.
+# Task scheduling for .NET: Service Bus.
 + Initialize: Queues, Topics
 + Enqueue and dequeue
 + Enqueue for dequeue at specific time